 Bell has a long and storied history in the realm of helmets.
-Known for their lower-end helmets, Bell now has a strong hold on the higher end market as well.
+Known for their lower-end models, Bell now has a strong hold on the higher end market as well.
 With the introduction of the Full-9 helmet in 2013, Bell reemerged as a ready-to-race company.
 Drawing inspiration from their already successful Moto-9, which was developed for the demands of motocross racing, the California based company sought to create an industry-leading cycling specific full-face helmet.
 Enter the Full-9.
-It has similar characteristics of the award-winning Fox Rampage Pro Carbon.
-The fabric inside the helmet has this silky feel and ranked first in comfort, just ahead of the Rampage Pro Carbon.

 You'll find a camera mount, flying bridge visor, and breakaway screws.

-The Full-9 also comes complete with decent ventilation, magnetic cheek pads which are removable, and MERS (magnefusion emergency release system).
+The Full-9 also comes complete with decent ventilation, magnetic cheek pads that are removable, and MERS (magnefusion emergency release system).
 We also appreciate the full carbon shell, which makes this model lightweight.

 Adding to the list of extras, the Full-9 has a speaker system (speaker pockets and audio cable), a padded chin strip with a d-ring closure, a helmet bag, and XT-2 extended wear interior.

-At $400, the Bell Full 9 is a solid value.
-It has all the great features of the 100% or Troy Lee Designs for $50 cheaper, and offers superior comfort.
+Tthe Bell Full 9 is a solid value.
+It has all the great features of the 100% Aircraft or Troy Lee Designs for $50 cheaper, and offers superior comfort.
 The lack of a middle visor screw is annoying.
-Great value and supremely comfortable - pay the $400, you won't be disappointed.
+Great value and supremely comfortable, you won't be disappointed.